Puppies

 (Cocker Spaniel, Bulldog, Border Collie, Whippet, etc.)

-• Size estimate formula: Take their 14-week weight, multiply it by 2, then add half of that weight.
+• Size estimate formula: Take your puppy’s weight at 14 weeks, multiply it by 2, then add half of that amount.

 (Labrador, Golden Retriever, German Shepherd, Doberman, etc.)

-• Growth pattern: Rapid gains from birth to 20 weeks, then steady growth afterward.
+• Growth pattern: Rapid gains from birth through about 20 weeks, followed by slower, steady growth over many months.

-• Option 2: Double their weight at 6 months.
+• Option 2: Double your puppy’s weight at 6 months

 (Great Dane, Mastiff, Saint Bernard, Irish Wolfhound, etc.)